sukadateam/Database/README.md

 <br> Cameron Landry(Tester)

 Rare/Occasional Update may/will occur.
 Check back every few weeks for new versions.
-0.6.7 is currently in the works :)
+0.6.8 is comming in a few weeks.

 Things to do: